Consensys/linea-specification/notes/friday_call_2023_10_27.md

 - mostly done with soundness
 - relies on some sort of extraction
 - need to reason about arbitrary traces
-- took some time (Danfy: boogie, ...)
+- took some time (Dafny: boogie, ...)
-- Question: is this wrt some finie state machine for separating instructions ?
+- Question: is this wrt some finite state machine for separating instructions ?
 - use Dafny for arbitrary rows in the future, and SMT solver for individual instructions
 - work with the desugared instructions (Wizard IOP level)
 - Question: expand on this